Brands and business owners put a lot of effort into great web design.

-Many brands neglect the importance of forms, yet it's the key inquiry channel that determines the success of your website.
+Many brands neglect the importance of form designs, yet it's the key inquiry channel that determines the success of your website.

-Most forms on the internet look boring, unwelcoming and consequently generate less conversions.
+Most form design examples on the internet look boring, unwelcoming and consequently generate fewer conversions.

 Using user-friendly and enticing online forms is crucial if you want to take your lead generation seriously.